 The Red Rock Canyon of my childhood is now under private ownership, newly named Red Rock Canyon Adventure Park.
 There is a $10 fee per car to enter the park for the day, which we found was worth every penny.

-Our trip to Red Rock Canyon was another reminder of all the fun to be had exploring parts of our state we might not have made time for in a typical summer.
+Our trip to Red Rock Canyon was another reminder of all the fun to be had exploring parts of our state.
 I love seeing my kids experiencing new environments and conquering new activities, especially those that remind me of the simpler times of my own childhood summers.
 I’m hopeful when they look back, these are the times they will remember.

 Erin Page is managing editor of MetroFamily Magazine, an award-winning writer, a lifelong resident of OKC, wife to Jordan and mom to Addie, Hutch and Weston.
 She enjoys running, cooking and hiding from her kids to eat chocolate.